almostearthling/when-wizard/README.md

 # When Wizard

 It turns out that [**When**](https://github.com/almostearthling/when-command) could be more productive for some users if there was a more streamlined interface to manage conditions and reactions, while other reports consider the interface already usable.
-I think that the applet should be able to behave in both ways:
+I think that **When** should be able to behave in both ways:

 * offer the usual interface, with direct access to *tasks*, *conditions* and *signal handlers*
 * provide a simpler, intuitive and wizard-based interface to hide the parts that require knowledge of the shell, scripting and maybe even some programming.